Wente logo

 Admin BuildingOriginal building constructed by the Rotary Club of San Leandro in 1963

-Adventurer’s GorgeOriginal Kali-ama Trail Marker from 1977, located Kali-ama Trail Marker, rocky area at end of Scout Creek used for Rock Climbing
+Adventurer’s GorgeKaliama Trail marker from 1977, rocky area at end of Scout Creek used for Rock Climbing

 Aquatics CampSpecial weeklong camp at at end of normal camping season (c 1965 – 1981)